 Are There Any Dangers?

-Juice or Raw
+Juice or Raw?

-There are benefits to drinking your daily recommended serving of veggies and fruits instead of eating them as solid raw foods.
-Liquids are absorbed by the body more quickly and completely because absorption of the many vitamins, minerals, and other nutrients starts right away as soon as they enter your mouth.
+There are benefits to drinking your daily recommended servings of veggies and fruits instead of eating them as solid raw foods.
+Liquids are absorbed by the body more quickly and completely because the absorption of the many vitamins, minerals, and other nutrients starts right away as soon as they enter your mouth.
 Solid food takes a slower path of absorption through the stomach and intestines, and unless you chew your food thoroughly, you don't get as much nutrition from raw as you do from its liquid form.

 Juice or Cooked